Organising a Congress

 In addition to his private practice in San Francisco, he has been a professor of the Alexander Technique at the San Francisco Conservatory of Music since 1984.
 He has helped train Alexander Technique Teachers since 1989.
 He regularly teaches at Alexander Technique teacher training schools in Berlin and Hamburg.
 He served as chairman of the American Society for the Alexander Technique from 1997 to 1999, and he also was a long-time faculty member of the Bay Area Summer Opera Training Institute.

-Bob was one of the directors of the 2011 9th International Congress of the Alexander Technique in Lugano Switzerland, and continues to serve on the Board of the Alexander Technique Congress Association.
+Bob was one of the directors of the 9th International Congress of the Alexander Technique in Lugano Switzerland in 2011, and continues to serve on the Board of the Alexander Technique Congress Association.
 He was awarded the George S. Sarlo award for Excellence in Teaching in Colleges and Universities in Northern California in 2012, and served as the Department Chairman of The Complete Musician Department at the San Francisco Conservatory of Music.

 Petra certified as an Alexander Technique teacher in May 2021.
-She trained with Jörg Aßhoff in Berlin and studied online with Penelope Easton and Ted Dimon.
+She trained with Jörg Aßhoff in Berlin and studied online with Penelope Easten and Ted Dimon.

 Originally from Austria she has been living in Berlin for half of her life and enjoys the international vibe as well as the constant changes and events happening in the city.
 As the pandemic started during her training course she started to explore how to teach the principles of the Alexander Technique online.